-since last year, i’ve been leading the product design of a foldable cargo bike developed in hamburg. the concept merges the load capacity of a long-john bike with a compact folding mechanism, designed for modern urban life and small spaces.
+since last year, i’ve been leading the product design of a foldable cargo bike developed in hamburg. the concept merges the load capacity of a long-john bike with a compact folding mechanism.

 check out the website foldride.com